stephaneVercouillieBMID/slate/source/index.html.md

 >### Is it possible to register multiple valid callback URIs/jwkset URIs for one environment, or will they have to change this every time they switch URIs?
 While it is possible to register several redirect urls, it is not possible to register several jwkset urls.
 The redirect url is specified in each Authorisation request, the User will be redirected to that url after the (failed or successful) authentication in the itsme(r) App.
 You need to specify it in the onboarding file because it needs to be white-listed by our F5.
 We can white-list several URLs.
 The JWKSet URLs, however, is used by our BE for the decryption and signature verification of the JWTokens present in the OpenID Connect flow.
 Our BE must know what URL to contact, and thus we can register only one JWKSet URL.
->### When the end-user is redirected to itsme( in the browser, then we specify a redirect\_uri.
+>### When the end-user is redirected to itsme(r) in the browser, then we specify a redirect\_uri.
 We have to provide BMID the redirect uri’s.
 Can we give additional parameters?
 Or does the entire redirect\_uri needs to match?”
 The entire redirect_uri must match therefore no additional parameter is allowed.